po1sigala/live/01-Class-Content/04-Web-APIs-dev/01-Activities/27-Stu-Mini-Project/README.md

 * As a user, I want to start the game by clicking on a button.

-* As a user, I want blanks to appear on the screen when the game starts.
-For example, if the word to be guessed is `array`, then ` - - - - - ` should appear on the screen.
+* As a user, I want blanks to appear on the screen when the game starts to indicate how many letters are in the word to be guessed.

 * As a user, I want to press a key on my keyboard to guess a letter.
-If my guess is correct, that letter should appear on the screen.
-For example, if I guess `a` and the word is `array`, then `a _ _ a _` should appear.

 * As a user, I want the game to be timed.

-* As a user, I expect that if the time expires before the word is guessed correctly, I will lose.
-A message indicating the game is over should appear.

-* As a user, I expect that if I guess all the letters in the word before the time expires, I will win.
-A message indicating that I have won should appear.

 * As a user, I want to see my total wins and losses on the screen.

 ### Specifications

-* Must use
+Maybe more like this?
+How can this be the hard part????

+* When a user correctly guesses a letter, the corresponding blank `_` should be replaced by the letter.
+For example, if the user correctly selects `a`, then `a _ _ a _ ` should appear.
+(Here maybe? )

 * The